rohansingh/android-scala-test/README.markdown

    the hyphens are instead underscores.
 If this is the case, just link the path that the deployer is searching for to the correct one.

-3. Install libraries to local repository:

-        $ chmod +x install-libs.sh
-        $ ./install-libs.sh

-4. If you are using OS X, also run:
+3. If you are using OS X, also run:

         $ ./link-jars-for-osx.sh